Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Approach

 \subsection{Pre-training step}

 The objective of the self-supervised pre-training process is to learn some meaningful representations via pretext tasks without semantic annotations.
-The desirable features should be invariant to the pretext tasks, meanwhile, contain the essential information that can reconstruct the original input.
-We propose a detransformation autoencoder (DTAE) to learn representations by reconstructing ("detransforming") the original input from the transformed input.
-The loss function is the difference between the detransformed input and the original input.
-The pre-training process involves one input transformation module, one encoder, and one decoder.
-The input transformation module $T$ transforms any given data example $x$ to several correlated views of the same example, denoted as $x_t = T(x)$.
-The network-based encoder $f(\cdot)$ extracts representation vectors from transformed data examples.
-Furthermore, decoder $g(\cdot)$ reconstructs the representation vectors to the original data examples.
-Let $r_t$ denotes the reconstructed data example from transformed input $x_t$, then the de-transformation loss function becomes the following.
+The desirable features should be invariant under input transformations, meanwhile, contain the essential information that can reconstruct the original input.
+We propose a detransformation autoencoder (DTAE) to learn representations by reconstructing (``detransforming'') the original input from the transformed input.
+DTAE employs a transformation module and an encoder-decoder structure.
+While the encoder extracts the representations, the decoder reconstructs the original input from the learned representations.